 The region is famous for exceptional snow conditions, pristine snow corridors, vertical drops of up to 550 m and slopes as steep as 45 degrees.
 Backcountry skiing and snowboarding can be enjoyed in various locations:

-- In hybrid ski resorts, which offer both downhill and backcountry skiing (such as Parc régional de Val-d’Irène).
+- In hybrid ski resorts, which offer both downhill and backcountry skiing (Parc régional de Val-d’Irène).

 - In national parks or wildlife reserves (such as Matane and Chic-Chocs wildlife reserves or parc national de la Gaspésie), which offer several sites where you can enjoy backcountry skiing.
-These locations are accessible on your own or with guides from companies such as Chic-Chac or Ski Chic-Chocs.
+These locations are accessible on your own or with guides from companies such Ski Chic-Chocs, Auberge de montagne Chic-Chocs and Vertigo Aventures.